-Join Ian Robinson for an in-depth discussion in this video What is After Effects?, part of Getting Started with After Effects CC (2015).
+Join Ian Robinson for an in-depth discussion in this video What is After Effects?, part of Learning After Effects CC 2015.

 - [Voiceover] After Effects is an application available in Adobe Creative Cloud that sits squarely between Photoshop and Premiere Pro.
 I like to think of it as Photoshop over time.
 As you complete this After Effects essential training course, I think you'll begin to understand why After Effects has really become the industry standard when it comes to creating motion graphics.
 Much like how Photoshop has many different kinds of users, After Effects, too, is used for many different kinds of jobs and job tasks, as well.
 For example, After Effects is widely used by motion graphics designers to create projects like type animation, and animated infographics.